TylerAuer/bad-calculators/README.md

 ## To Do

+- Add user auth with Google
-1. Turn calc buttons back into buttons
+- Turn calc buttons back into buttons
+- Add NaN return for invalid inputes (ex: 4.2!)
-2. Add loading spinner
+- Add loading spinner
-3. Implement Google Sign In
+- Implement Google Sign In
-4. Shows total stars possible
+- Shows total stars possible
-5. Log attempts
+- Log attempts
-6. Add user auth with Google
-7. 404 Page and redirects
+- 404 Page and redirects
+- Customize stars and SuccessModal message based on result

 ## Ideas